 A significant amount of subsurface data is likely to be available in Mexico, due to its active hydrocarbon industry.
-Further use of this data for CO_2 storage evaluations and more detailed reporting of these evaluations, would significantly benefit the reported resource and help to increase its maturity.
+Further use of this data for CO2 storage evaluations and more detailed reporting of these evaluations, would significantly benefit the reported resource and help to increase its maturity.

-4.0 United States of America
+4 United States of America

 The CSRC Cycle 1 assessment identified the CO_2 storage resource for the United States of America as shown in the table below.
-This was not updated in Cycle 2, but was in Cycle 3.
+This was not updated in Cycle 2 but was in Cycle 3.

-Classification CO2 storage resource (Gt) Project and no project CO2 storage resource (Gt) Project specified only
+Classification CO 2 storage resource (Gt) CO 2 storage resource (Gt)

+Project and no project Project specified only

 Stored 0.0052 0.0052

 Capacity 0.004 0.004

 Sub-Commercial 258 55

 Undiscovered 7804 15

 Aggregated 8061.81 70.30